influxdata/clockface/src/Components/ResourceList/List/ResourceListSorter.md

 | `sortDirection` | `Sort` | Keeps track of which direction sorting is happening in |
 | `items` | `[]` | List of items; enables sorting and/or filtering |

-Next, pass a handler function into each `<IndexList.HeaderCell />` you want to be sortable:
+Next, pass a handler function into each `<ResourceList.Sorter />` you want to be sortable:

 ```js
 private handleSort = (nextSort: Sort, sortKey: string): void => {